Gastroenterology & GI Surgery

 • Foreign bodies in the GI tract (such as a toy that the child swallowed)

-Phoenix Children’s is one of only a few programs in the United States to offer these specialized services for children.
-This type of specialization is important because children have unique medical needs.
+Phoenix Children’s is one of only a few medical centers in the United States to offer these specialized services for children.
+This type of specialization through state-of-the-art technology is important because children have unique medical needs.